john-rodewald/ekg-core/Tutorial.md

-1. In order use `registerGcMetrics` with our metric store, we must use the `subset` function to create a new reference to our metric store annotated with the `GcMetrics` metrics specification that `registerGcMetrics` expects.
+1. In order use `registerGcMetrics` with our metric store, we must use the `subset` function to create a new reference to our metric store restricted to the `GcMetrics` metrics specification that `registerGcMetrics` expects.

 ## Sampling groups of metrics atomically